18F/blogging-guide/pages/publishing-process.md

 First, it might be a good idea to check out our [mission brief]({{
 site.baseurl }}/mission-brief/), if you haven't already.

-At 18F we keep a [private GitHub repo](https://github.com/18f/blog-drafts) for proposing ideas, discussing drafts, and managing the editing and approval process.
+At 18F,  we use a combination of a [private GitHub repo](https://github.com/18f/blog-drafts), a kanban board, and an [editorial calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_pkkbf53u1m6is9gi76v1l8i5j8%40group.calendar.google.com&ctz=America/New_York) to manage the blog editing and approval process.
+Blog posts are drafted in Google Docs, editing is managed in GitHub, the process is tracked with the kanban board, and posts are scheduled on the calendar.
+See how Outreach manages the kanban board (and 18F team members can find a link to the board) in this [policies and processes document](https://docs.google.com/a/gsa.gov/document/d/13M5b7DetlMGmhDAMwSV51M5ygA_Ci4loWD9wBcrt9NQ/edit?usp=sharing).
+We discuss all of this in the #blog Slack channel.

-We use five milestones to manage blog post issues.
+We use six milestones on GitHub to manage blog post issues.

+1. Idea
-1. `idea`
+1. Coach
-1. `draft`
+1. Author writing
-1. `to edit`
+1. To edit
-1. `ready to approve`
+1. Ready to approve
-1. `approved`
+1. Approved

 In this section, we'll walk you through each of the milestones.

 ## Idea: How do I create a new post?

-Every blog post begins as an issue with the `idea` milestone.
-You should feel free to file `idea` issues even if you don't have a draft or don't think you can write the post.
-Any team member can "pick up" issues with the `idea` tag and begin drafting a post.
-Issues are picked up when someone assigns themselves to the issue.
+Every blog post begins as an issue with the “idea” milestone.
+You should feel free to file “idea” issues even if you don't have a draft or are unsure if your idea is headed in the right direction.
+The blog team will help you hone your idea and outline a draft.

-To create an issue in the blog-drafts repo, you can [click here to have a preformatted issue created for you](https://goo.gl/pt0alV), or you can manually create a new issue and copy the code below into the issue description.
+When you [create a new issue](https://github.com/18F/blog-drafts/issues/new), the following template will auto-fill.

 ```
 ## Audience